How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 - France - the goods move within France, the place of supply of freight transport and related service is France

-- Australia - the goods move from Australia to the UK, with related transport services undertaken in France, the place of supply of freight transport and related service is Australia, the UK and any other country transited, the related transport services are supplied in France
+- Australia - the goods move from Australia to the UK, with related transport services undertaken in France, the place of supply of freight transport is Australia, the UK and any other country transited, the related transport services are supplied in France

 - UK - the goods move from Canada to China, the place of supply of freight transport and related service is Canada, China and international waters or airspace